-I like mouthwash.
-It makes my teeth feel clean and my breath fresh.
-But I don’t feel comfortable buying the commercial brands.
-My family and I strive to use natural dental care, but it was only recently that I discovered just how easy it can be to make mouthwash.
+And yet… I don't feel comfortable buying the commercial brands.
+My family and I strive to use natural dental care, but only recently did I discover just how easy it is to make my own all natural mouthwash!

 Happy discovery!
-It cleans teeth and gums naturally, it’s inexpensive, it’s made from good and simple ingredients that I recognize (no chemicals or unnatural dyes!), and it gives me peace of mind.
+It cleans teeth and gums naturally, it's inexpensive, and it's made from good, simple ingredients that I recognize (no chemicals or unnatural dyes!).
+Not to mention, it gives me peace of mind.

-The first mouthwash I’m sharing is a great starter recipe because it only contains two ingredients: water and cloves.
+The first natural mouthwash I'm sharing is a great starter recipe because it contains only 2 ingredients: water and cloves.
 Cloves are found in most grocery stores, so anyone can make it.

 A little spicy, it may not be suitable for younger children.
 On the plus side, it will leave your mouth feeling quite fresh.